Free consultation

 Loss of Limb or Disfigurement

-Railroad workers face the risk of amputation or disfigurement as a result of many of the injury incidents listed above.
+Railroad workers face the risk of amputation or disfigurement as a result of many of the injury accidents listed above.
 This can include fingers, hands, feet, arms, or legs.
 Additionally, significant scarring can impact a person’s quality of life and range of motion.

 Repetitive Motion Injuries